querkmachine/beeps.website/src/blog/2022-09-19-rating-my-pride-flags.md

 title: Rating my pride flags
 date: 2022-09-19
 tags: [self-identity, design]
+metadata:
+  description: I have a fairly complex self-identity, and with that comes lots of pride flags.
+I decided to rate them all.
 ---

 Over the years I've developed [a fairly complex self-identity]({{ '/about/' | url }}), one that I've written about extensively over the last couple of months.